 Caroline Gordon-Elliott founded the Writers and Actors Group in 2013 with the weekly Writing & Acting Workshop where screenwriters, playwrights and actors come together to workshop scripts.
 Since then, she has expanded WAG to including screenwriting classes, acting classes, and private coaching to adults and kids.
 Above all else, Caroline is proudest of the community of artists who have joined and remained active members of WAG.
 Caroline has been teaching adults and children for over fifteen years.
 In addition to teaching under WAG, she has taught at the Crossroads School, Occidental College's Intrax Summer Institute, My Learning Springboard, and the Young Americans Theater Company.
-She trained at the Williamstown Theater Festival, Interlochen Arts Center, LA Connection Improv, Choate Summer Theater, a two-year course in Meisner Technique in Los Angeles, Robert McKee's Story seminar, and she holds a Certificate in Applied Positive Psychology.
+She trained at the Williamstown Theater Festival, Interlochen Arts Center, LA Connection Improv, Choate Summer Theater, a two-year course in Meisner Technique in Los Angeles, Robert McKee's Story seminar, and a 6-month course in Applied Positive Psychology.